nubestius/total-activity-monitor/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.0 =
+Major update that includes significant performance improvements with cache system, important security fixes, and general code optimization.
+Update recommended for all users.

 = 1.2.0 =
 This is a security update.
 It improves escaping, sanitization, and adds nonce verification to forms.
 Update recommended for all users.